riccardoFasan/riccardoFasan/README.md

 # Hello world!👋

-I'm Riccardo, a web developer from Udine, Italy.
+I'm Riccardo, a frontend developer from Udine, Italy.

 ### Technologies & tools I use